metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-Plugin-Test-Pod-Coverage-Configurable/README.md

 This is a [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) plugin that creates a POD coverage test for your distro.
 Unlike the plugin that ships with dzil in core, this one is quite configurable.
-The coverage test is generated as `xt/release/pod-coverage.t`.
+The coverage test is generated as `xt/author/pod-coverage.t`.

 [Test::Pod::Coverage](https://metacpan.org/pod/Test::Pod::Coverage) `1.08`, [Test::More](https://metacpan.org/pod/Test::More) `0.88`, and
 [Pod::Coverage::TrustPod](https://metacpan.org/pod/Pod::Coverage::TrustPod) will be added as `develop requires` dependencies.

 # NAME

-Dist::Zilla::Plugin::Test::Pod::Coverage::Configurable - a configurable release test for Pod coverage
+Dist::Zilla::Plugin::Test::Pod::Coverage::Configurable - a configurable author test for Pod coverage

 # CONFIGURATION